Apr 25, 2019

 Missouri Center for Nursing Receives Funding for Innovative Work To Help Nursing Build a Healthier America

 The Missouri Center for Nursing is among 12 organizations throughout the nation that will receive up to $25,000 each for new or ongoing work that addresses nursing’s role in building a Culture of Health and promoting health equity, the Future of Nursing: Campaign for Action, an initiative of AARP Foundation, AARP, and the Robert Wood Johnson Foundation (RWJF), announced.
-The Innovation Fund winners were selected based on submissions of replicable strategies that help nurses build a Culture of Health and promote health equity and well-being, while highlighting the importance of collaboration with diverse stakeholders.
+The Innovations Fund winners were selected based on submissions of replicable strategies that help nurses build a Culture of Health and promote health equity and well-being, while highlighting the importance of collaboration with diverse stakeholders.

 The competition was limited to the Campaign’s state-affiliate “Action Coalitions,” or organizations designated by Action Coalitions.
 Applicants were required to raise matching funds to be considered.